Home

 Other fire fatalities

-This measure includes people that died as a direct result of a fire that wasn't in a dwelling or non-domestic premises.
+This measure includes people who died as a direct result of a fire that wasn't in a dwelling or non-domestic premises.

 If there is a death within the reporting month, the KPI will immediately be given a status of "needs improvement".
 If there is not a death within the reporting month, an assessment will be made based on the rolling 12 month-period against the five-year average.